Moving Checklist: 8-Week Timeline for a Stress-Free Move

 Smart Packing Tips:

 Clear labels make unpacking easier and help make sure nothing gets lost.
-This is an essential step in any apartment move-in checklist.
+This is an essential step in any move-in guide.

 Schedule Utilities: Contact providers several weeks ahead: